 I ordered a sweet yuzu sake which was refreshing and not too alcoholic tasting.

 Straight after our order was placed, we were brought out some complimentary banchan, the small dishes typically served alongside your meal at Korean restaurants.
-The pickled Daikon and Kimchi were, in particular, our favourites and with a great zingy and spicy flavour.
-The other banchans consisted of pickled carrots, onions & daikon and shredded spring onion with soy bean paste.
+The pickled daikon and kimchi were, in particular, our favourites and with a great zingy and spicy flavour.
+The other banchan consisted of pickled carrots, onions & daikon and shredded spring onion with soy bean paste.

-I prefer dipping my meat into the Sesame Oil sauce as the toasted flavour goes well with the meat with a hint of salt although gochujang paste is fast becoming a favourite of mine.
+I like dipping my meat into the sesame oil sauce as the toasty flavours go well with the charred meat with a hint of salt although gochujang paste is fast becoming a favourite of mine.